Travel Gear, Gadgets and Gizmos

 Panasonic Lumix DMC-FZ1000 Bridge Camera

 While I used to use a professional level Nikon camera, I found it very heavy and carrying it around with a number of lenses was taking it toll on my back (I’m no spring chicken, after all!).
 In 2016 I took the plunge with this Lumix Bridge Camera and I totally love it.
 Nearly all the photographs published in this blog since then have been taken with this camera.
-It’s lighter, the one lens covers a huge range 25mm to 400mm and it has WiFi so I can send photos to my iPhone when I’m out and about and post them to social media there and then.
+It’s lighter, the one lens covers a huge range 25mm to 400mm and it has WiFi so I can send photos to my phone when I’m out and about and post them to social media there and then.

 GoPro HERO4 SILVER